slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - True experts recognize the limits of what they know and what they do not know.
 If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”
 - Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.

-> *'The chess grand master considers no more moves than does the expert; he just knows which ones to look at.' -- Robyn Dawes*
+> *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
+-- Robyn Dawes*
 The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
 The expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge.
 Ericsson argues that what matters is not experience per se but “effortful study,” which entails continually tackling challenges that lie just beyond one’s competence. (out of confort zone)!!
 -->

-> *'An expert is a person who has made all the mistakes which can be made in a very narrow field' -- Niels Bohr*
+> *"An expert is a person who has made all the mistakes which can be made in a very narrow field" -- Niels Bohr*

-> *'Any fool can know.
-The point is to understand.' -- Albert Einstein*
+> *"Any fool can know.
+The point is to understand."
+-- Albert Einstein*

 After learning the rules, break them.
 Only then you can achieve mastery.

 If you’re not getting better today, you’re getting worse.

-> *'Pros are just amateurs who know how to gracefully recover from their mistakes.' -- Kevin Kelly*
+> *"Pros are just amateurs who know how to gracefully recover from their mistakes."
+-- Kevin Kelly*

-> *'Masters are able to ask the kinds of simple questions that most people pass over.'-- Robert Greene*
+> *"Masters are able to ask the kinds of simple questions that most people pass over.'-- Robert Greene*

-> *'We have knowledge of a thing only when we have grasped its cause.' -- Aristotle*
+> *"We have knowledge of a thing only when we have grasped its cause."
+-- Aristotle*

-> *'A real DJ has to know how to clear the floor.
-To know the worse it can happen and how to come back.' -- James Altucher*
+> *"A real DJ has to know how to clear the floor.
+To know the worse it can happen and how to come back."
+-- James Altucher*

-> *'Amateurs play for tricks, masters play for position.'*
+> *"Amateurs play for tricks, masters play for position.'*

-> *'You know you're good at something when you switch from making decisions with your conscious mind to making decisions with your instincts.' -- Naval Ravikant*
+> *"You know you're good at something when you switch from making decisions with your conscious mind to making decisions with your instincts."
+-- Naval Ravikant*

 And don’t stop, skills are perishable and the path to mastery a never ending story.
 Some of the skills that you need to achieve expertise were not yet systemised.

-> *'If you aren’t growing you’re dying.' -- Tony Robbins*
+> *"If you aren’t growing you’re dying."
+-- Tony Robbins*

-> *'We don’t rise to the level of our expectations; we fall to the level of our training.' -- Archilochus*
+> *"We don’t rise to the level of our expectations; we fall to the level of our training."
+-- Archilochus*

-> *'I am not young enough to know everything.' -- Oscar Wilde*
+> *"I am not young enough to know everything."
+-- Oscar Wilde*

 However mastery is an important trigger of arrogance.
 There is no place for a «prima donna» and there’s always room for improvement: be humble.

-> *'How often our early triumphs turn us into a kind of caricature of ourselves.' -- Robert Greene*
+> *"How often our early triumphs turn us into a kind of caricature of ourselves."
+-- Robert Greene*

-> *'If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism.' -- Robert Greene*
+> *"If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism."
+-- Robert Greene*